 Brazil had its first instances of Zika in May 2015.

-It is strongly recommended that all travellers take measures to prevent mosquito bites such as long, light coloured clothing, DEET based repellents, mosquito nets.
+It is strongly recommended that all travelers take measures to prevent mosquito bites such as long, light-colored clothing, DEET based repellents, mosquito nets.

-Yellow Fever is a mosquito borne disease you need to watch out for while travelling in Brazil.
+Yellow Fever is a mosquito-borne disease you need to watch out for while traveling in Brazil.
 It is advised to get the necessary vaccination before you travel against this harmful and potentially fatal condition especially if you are planning to head to the Amazon, Brasilia and Iguazu Falls.
-However if you are pregnant or breastfeeding, it is generally not recommended to be vaccinated and it is wise to seek medical advice for further information.
+However, if you are pregnant or breastfeeding, it is generally not recommended to be vaccinated and it is wise to seek medical advice for further information.

-Some governments require a compulsory international certificate of yellow fever vaccination for travellers before they are able to return back to their home country.
+Some governments require a compulsory international certificate of yellow fever vaccination for travelers before they are able to return back to their home country.